bios62/Oracle-OCI-IAM-to-ATP-S-integration/README.md

 - Execute create user/drop user/ grant role/recvoke role, based on actin extracted  form the event payload
 - The SQl are executed as ORDS REST API POST wih the dynamic generated SQL statement as JSON payload

-Teh follwoin steps needs to be undertaken for confiurin the solution
+The following steps needs to be undertaken for confiurin the solution
 - Enable REST AP for a Atinomous database users with sufficient privilege
 - Create a OCI Vault and store the database basic auth credentailas as secrets
 - Create a OCI serverless funtion